danmichaelo/cif2vasp/README.md

     atoms.write('POSCAR', format = 'vasp')

-Using other backends is recommended if you run into problems with ASE's CIF parsing, or want direct coordinates (ASE writes cartesian).
+Using other backends is recommended if you run into problems with ASE's CIF parsing, or want direct coordinates directly (ASE writes cartesian).

 ### GULP

-This backend will give slightly more feedback during the conversion, and will provide a warning if fractional occupancies are found.
+This backend will give slightly more feedback during the conversion, and will provide a warning if fractional occupancies are found, but the numerical noise is about 1e-10, compared to 1e-16 for ASE because of the intermediate XYZ file with only 10 digits.
-It will write direct coordinates.
+The GULP process will write direct coordinates.

 Requirements: